commfish/BSAI_crab_assessments/BBRKC/bbrkc_25s/readme_25s.md

 see "figures_tables_create_SAFE.R" and "Jie_figures_tables_create_SAFE.R" for creation of figures and tables.
 These also refer to some of Jie's code which is in folder 'BBRKC/code/Jie R code'.
 Other code for figures or analysis is found in 'BBRKC/code' Full markdown document was successful in 2023 but still some formatting with figures, etc. needed.

+## results for this document ----------
+likelihood comparions for all models above specific parameters for models - m24c, m24.0c.2 and m25.1b

 ## GMACS versions ----
 Last Sept models used version from May 2022 models - gmacs.exe taken from 'BBKRC/src_bbrkc_040622'